Pros and Cons of Mouthwash

 CON: Mouthwash can be irritating and painful

-Alcohol content is a perpetual battle for mouthwash companies; too little alcohol will fail to kill the majority of bad bacteria in your mouth, while too much can irritate your gums and cause that stinging pain, especially if you have sensitive gums or are suffering from a canker sore.
-Additionally, the safety of alcohol in mouthwashes has been debated for several decades, although recently the American Dental Association bestowed its Seal of Acceptance on most mouth rinses containing alcohol.
+Alcohol content is a perpetual battle for mouthwash companies; too little alcohol will fail to kill the majority of bad bacteria in your mouth, while too much can irritate your gums and cause stinging pain, especially if you have sensitive gums or are suffering from a canker sore.
+Additionally, the safety of alcohol in mouthwashes has been debated for several decades, although recently, the American Dental Association Seal of Acceptance has been awarded to many mouth rinses that contain alcohol.
 Look for the ADA Seal on your mouthwash to be sure it’s been thoroughly reviewed and deemed safe to use.
 Some companies produce mouthwashes that have gentler antibacterial chemicals for people with sensitive teeth or gums.

 PRO: It’s great for pregnant women

 Bet you didn’t know this one!
-Dental disease – from gingivitis to cavities – actually increases the risk of preterm birth rates.
+Dental disease—from gingivitis to cavities—actually increases the risk of preterm birth rates.
 Bacteria from a dental infection can enter the bloodstream and cause premature contractions.
-The American Journal of Obstetrics and Gynecology recently published study results that found mothers who used mouthwash throughout pregnancy were less likely to go into early labor.
+A study published in the American Journal of Obstetrics and Gynecology found that mothers who used an alcohol-free antimicrobial mouthwash throughout pregnancy were less likely to go into early labor.

 CON: Mouthwash can mask real problems